 You can buy one at iantm.etsy.com

-Though you don’t have to own an actual machine do it: you can use a Raspberry Pi, or just use your browser.
-Either way, you can recapture the quiet bliss of a focused computer.
-What it lacks in modern capabilities you gain in peace and focus.
+You don’t need to scour eBay, however.
+You can use a Raspberry Pi, local virtualization, or just use your browser.
+Whatever you choose, you can recapture the quiet bliss of the Macintosh’s early operating system history.
+What it may lack in modern capabilities, you gain in peace and focus — surprisingly refreshing in a a computer world that is designed to distract you.